As I sit down to write this blog post I start to think about my beautiful children and how much I cherish

 - After the onions and lemons its is time to cook up some gluten free spaghetti pasta (I like this one)!
 You will want to reserve about 1/4 cup of the water to add to the sauce if it needs more liquid.
 Cook the pasta, drain then add it back into the pot with the onions and pesto sauce and mix well.
 Then add sliced grape tomatoes, walnuts and the lemon slices.

-One pot to clean plus the blender and strainer, but hey that’s not too much to handle, right?
+One pot to clean plus the blender and strainer.
+That’s not too much to handle, right?
+And now I will step back again and reminisce the first born moments before dinnertime got a little more chaotic.

 - 1 box gluten-free spaghetti pasta noodles